ziyiwangx/UDSM/README.md

 # UDSM

-This repository contains the code and newly-formulated datasets for the following paper:

-Pytorch implementation of our Unsupervised Feature Disentanglement of Scene and Motion (UDSM) model for video retrieval in minimally invasive surgery.
+This repository contains the code and newly-formulated datasets of our Unsupervised Feature Disentanglement of Scene and Motion (UDSM) model for video retrieval in minimally invasive surgery.

 ## Requirements